 At salvation, the Holy Spirit moves into the repentant heart (Acts 2:38).
 Self is no longer the uncontested lord of our lives.
 Jesus is now the boss.
 That’s what it means to say that Jesus is “Lord” (Romans 10:9; Colossians 2:6).
 We were once headed south; we are now headed north.
 Everything is changed.
 We begin to view life from God’s perspective, not our own—as John Newton wrote, “I once was lost but now am found, was blind, but now I see.”

 The sins we once committed without thought now bring conviction.
-To know God is to see sin the way He sees it.
-First John 3:9 says, “No one who is born of God will continue to sin, because God’s seed remains in them; they cannot go on sinning, because they have been born of God.”
-Instead of sin, the born-again Christian produces “fruit in keeping with repentance” (Matthew 3:8).
+To know God is to see sin the way He sees it: “No one who is born of God will continue to sin, because God’s seed remains in them; they cannot go on sinning, because they have been born of God” (1 John 3:9).
+In other words, the believer will see a decreasing pattern of sin in his or her life.
+Believers may still sin, but they will not continue practicing sin as a way of life.
+There will be a difference between the old life without Christ and the new life in Christ.
+The born-again Christian produces “fruit in keeping with repentance” (Matthew 3:8).
 Salvation enables us to live “in the Spirit” and so truly perform good works (Galatians 5:16).

 Ephesians 2:10 says, “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 God’s goal in saving us was not only to rescue us from hell, but also that we would reflect His character and goodness to the world.
 God delights to see us becoming more like His Son (Romans 8:29).
 We were created in God’s image.
 Sin marred that image.
 When God bought us back for Himself, it was to restore His image in us and free us to become all we were created to be.
 When the Holy Spirit comes to live inside us, He prompts us to do things that glorify God (John 14:26).
 Our desire to please God grows as our understanding of Him grows.
 That desire to please God results in good works.